So what's the big deal?

 -

-Colorado leads the nation in youth vaping.
+Colorado no longer leads the nation in youth vaping.

 What do they look like?